 Office hours: Given the complexities of timetabling it is best to set up an appointment by e-mail if possible.
-I will endeavour to be in my office from 2.15- 2.45 on Monday and between 12 noon and 1-00pm on Fridays (not week 6, 7 or 8 of Autumn Term or Week 6 Spring Term).
+I will endeavour to be in my office from 1.00- 2.00 on Thursdays.

 - Current Appointment Professor in Twentieth-Century European History